 Step two: Roughly chop white onion

-Step three: In a bowl mix purslane, onion, 1 tbsp olive oil, 1 tsp paprika, 2 tbsp pomegranate molasses, 1 tbsp sumac (optional) and seasoning to taste
+Step three: In a bowl mix purslane, onion, 1 tablespoon olive oil, 1 teaspoon paprika, 2 tablespoon pomegranate molasses, 1 tablespoon sumac (optional) and seasoning to taste

 Step four: Cut puff pastry sheet in half and place purslane filling on one side

 Step five: fold pastry in half and press edges together using fingers or fork.
 Brush olive oil onto tops of pastry and sprinkle with black sesame.
-Tip: use either baking paper or an oiled foil lined tray for baking.
+Place the unbaked pockets on a lined baking sheet.

 Step six: bake for approx 25-30min on 180 degrees Celsius (356 degrees Fahrenheit) or until golden brown.
 Allow purslane pockets to cool down for 5 minutes.
 Enjoy warm with a side salad.

 As mentioned above, these pastries are great to eat with a salad; a simple garden salad will do, or you can make a side of quinoa tabouli which perfectly balances the tangy flavour of the purslane pockets.